catenate/sharedo/share-addenv.md

 	share-addenv:     mkdir -p $envdir
 	share-addenv: fi

-Remove existing dependency and add it again with checksum 0, since the value may have changed.
+Remove existing dependency (with [[share-rmdep]]) and add it again (with [[share-adddep]]) with checksum 0, since the value may have changed.
 The checksum needs to be 0 so the target knows it's out-of-date with respect to the new value.

 	share-addenv: share-rmdep $target "\$$var"
 	share-addenv: share-adddep $target "\$$var"